 I’m on my third day of malarial treatment, so I am feeling the full effects of life in northeastern Ghana.
 It is hard living in the developing world.
-I knew that the moment the airplane door hatch opened as the … Continue reading
+I knew that the moment the airplane door hatch opened and the … Continue reading

 “Becoming fearless isn’t the point.
 That’s impossible.
 It’s learning how to control your fear.
 And how to be free from it.”